-Similar fading of endline impacts relative to the midline is observed for measures of beneficiary welfare.
-HD impacts on subjective well being fall from 0.19 standard deviations at midline to (statistically insignificant) 0.12 standard deviations at endline, while cash transfer impacts are approximately half of those previously observed-though still significant at 0.29 and 0.39 standard deviations, respectively, for the Middle and Upper transfer values.
+0.39 standard deviations, respectively, for the Middle and Upper transfer values.
 We see no impacts on our survey measures of mental health, and we see modest impacts on beneficiary-specific consumption in the Upper and Combined transfer arms.

-We continue to see signs of persistent wealth effects from cash transfers, though these are generally smaller than at midline and somewhat imprecisely estimated.
+As Table 3 shows, we continue to see signs of persistent wealth effects from cash transfers, though these are generally smaller than at midline and somewhat imprecisely estimated.
 Point estimates for net non-land wealth suggest gains in the Upper and Large transfer arms of 70-80 percent relative to control-though statistically insignificant-down from impacts in excess of 110 percent at midline.
 There remain positive impacts on household livestock wealth from the Middle, Large, and Combined arms, with the latter delivering the smallest of these impacts at approximately 126 percent over control.
 And savings impacts of cash transfers largely persist from midline, e.g., at a 99 percent impact over control in the Middle arm.
 The prior estimates of large savings impacts of HD have largely evaporated.

-Finally, we see little evidence of sustained impacts on beneficiaries' cognitive and non-cognitive skills.
-We see no impacts on Aspirations (and survey data do not provide the Locus of Control measure from midline).
+Finally, we see little evidence of sustained impacts on beneficiaries' cognitive and non-cognitive skills in Table A.6.
+We see no impacts on aspirations (and endline survey data do not provide the Locus of Control measure from midline).
 Measures of business knowledge remain statistically significant in the HD and Combined arms, suggesting some persistent human capital effects, but these are approximately half of their prior magnitudes.